-3.1 Dataset description
+3.1 Dataset Description

-We evaluated the classification performance of the profile-based kernels on a set of protein sequences obtained from the SCOP database (Murzin et al., 1995).
+We evaluated the classification performance of the profilebased kernels on a set of protein sequences obtained from the SCOP (Structural Classification of Proteins) database [22].
 We formulated two different classification problems.
-The first was designed to evaluate the performance of the algorithms for the problem of homology detection when the sequences have low sequence similarities (i.e. the remote homology detection problem), whereas the second was designed to evaluate the extent to which the profile-based kernels can be used to identify the correct fold when there are no apparent sequence similarities (i.e. the fold detection problem).
+The first was designed to evaluate the performance of the algorithms for the problem of homology detection when the sequences have low sequence similarities (i.e., the remote homology detection problem), whereas the second was designed to evaluate the extent to which the profile-based kernels can be used to identify the correct fold when there are no apparent sequence similarities (i.e., the fold detection problem).

-3.1.1 Remote homology detection (superfamily detection) Within the context of the SCOP database, remote homology detection was simulated by formulating it as a superfamily classification problem.
-The same dataset and classification problems (The dataset and classification problem definitions are available at http://www.cs. columbia.edu/compbio/svm-pairwise) have been used in a number of earlier studies (Liao and Noble, 2002; Hou et al., 2004; Saigo et al., 2004) allowing us to perform direct comparisons on the relative performance of the various schemes.
+3.1.1 Remote Homology Detection (Superfamily Detection).
+Within the context of the SCOP database, remote homology detection was simulated by formulating it as a superfamily classification problem.
+The same dataset and classification problems2 have been used in a number of earlier studies [19, 11, 26] allowing us to perform direct comparisons on the relative performance of the various schemes.
 The data consisted of 4352 sequences from SCOP version 1.53 extracted from the Astral database, grouped into families and superfamilies.
-The dataset was processed so that it does not contain any sequence pairs with an E-value threshold $<10^{-25}$.
+The dataset was processed so that it does not contain any sequence pairs with an E-value threshold smaller than 10^{-25} .
 For each family, the protein domains within the family were considered positive test examples, and protein domains within the superfamily but outside the family were considered positive training examples.
 This yielded 54 families with at least 10 positive training examples and 5 positive test examples.
 Negative examples for the family were chosen from outside of the positive sequences' fold, and were randomly split into training and test sets in the same ratio as the positive examples.

-3.1.2 Fold detection Employing the same dataset and overall methodology as in remote homology detection, we simulated fold detection by formulating as a fold classification within the context of SCOP's hierarchical classification scheme.
+3.1.2 Fold Detection.
+Employing the same dataset and overall methodology as in remote homology detection, we simulated fold detection by formulating as a fold classification within the context of SCOP's hierarchical classification scheme.
 In this setting, protein domains within the same superfamily were considered to be as positive test examples, and protein domains within the same fold but outside the superfamily were considered as positive training examples.
 This yielded 23 superfamilies with at least 10 positive training and 5 positive test examples.
-Negative examples for the superfamily were chosen from outside of the positive sequences' fold and split equally into test and training sets (The classification problem definitions are available at http://bioinfo.cs.umn.edu/ supplements/remote-homology/).
-Since the positive test and training instances were members of different superfamilies within the same fold, this new problem is significantly harder than remote homology detection, as the sequences in the different superfamilies did not have any apparent sequence similarity (Murzin et al., 1995).
+Negative examples for the superfamily were chosen from outside of the positive sequences' fold and split equally into test and training sets3.
+Since the positive test and training instances were members of different superfamilies within the same fold, this new problem is significantly harder than remote homology detection, as the sequences in the different superfamilies did not have any apparent sequence similarity [22].